Suprio-Das/Redux-Task-Manager/README.md

 # Redux Task Manager
-A simple task manager crafter with Redux Toolkit for state management.
+A simple task manager crafted with Redux Toolkit for state management.